feedbacky-project/app/README.md

 </p>

 ### Minimum requirements
-* ~300 MB ram for runtime (at least 1 GB recommended for source compilation purposes)
+* ~300 MB ram for runtime (at least 1.5 GB for source compilation purposes)

+    **If you have small server with 1 GB or less ram you need to add swap space so compilation won't run out of memory and fail, link below.**
 * ~100 MB disk space (at least 2 GB space for source compilation purposes, can be pruned via docker afterwards)
 * Docker and Docker Compose (latest recommended, older versions tend to break Node.js compilation somehow) installed
 * (Recommended) Git installed to clone this repository sources (alternatively you can just download source zip and unpack to skip this part)